- Author, Ron Ketterling

 Rationalization also aids in the simplification of supply chain management.
 By rationalizing these products away completely, your supply chain is instantly simplified.
 In addition, establishing Vendor/Partnerships and involving them on product design is another method in supply chain simplification.
 As part of the design team, vendors can recommend low-cost products that will be readily available for product creation.
 We frequently see too many vendors for the same products.
 While this may result in a few pennies in savings, the cost in purchasing and payables time may exceed this savings.
 When you factor in the extra requirements for put-away (and source traceability if you are in a regulated industry) and picking you are probably in a negative situation.

 Overall, simplifying supply chain management can be beneficial in reducing manufacturing costs and improving the manufacturing process.
 Simplifying all parts of the process including planning, sourcing, production and delivery saves costs, and improves efficiency and quality of products.

 7. Evaluate the cost/benefit of quality

 Quality cost reduction is an important step in reducing manufacturing costs.
 Without continual assessment of and improvement upon the manufacturing process, the Cost of Quality can be 15% to 40% of total revenue.
 Quality costs reductions produce an increase in profits.

 The first step to eliminating quality costs involves designing in quality.
 This method assures high quality and reliability by design of the product, preventing costly errors, defects, reworks and overhead demands.
 Designing in quality requires a significant amount of planning and preparation.
 Simplifying designs, taking past quality problems into consideration, automating processes and thoroughly documenting every step of the design are all steps to reduce quality cost.

-In addition, quality costs can be reduced by rationalizing products.
+In addition, rationalizing products is a way to reduce quality costs.
 Rationalizing away unusual, low-profit and low-volume products raises net factory quality.
 Thus avoids wasting quality resources on inherently lower quality products.

 9. Total cost measurement